popolo-project/popolo-spec/data.md

 <h2 id="restrictions">3.1 Restrictions</h2>

-The data standard imposes cardinality and range restrictions on some properties of other standards, in order to allow for simpler JSON and MongoDB serializations.
+The data specification imposes cardinality and range restrictions on some properties of other standards, in order to allow for simpler JSON and MongoDB serializations.

 In vCard, each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
 Other vocabularies, including FOAF, do not restrict the cardinality of these properties either.
 Some, like OpenSocial, do.
-This data standard requires that each component of a name can include one text value only.
+This data specification requires that each component of a name can include one text value only.

-According to the Organization ontology, multiple people can hold a post, and either a person or an organization can hold a post; in this data standard, only a single *person* can hold a post.
-According to the Organization ontology, either a person or an organization can be a member of an organization; in this data standard, only a person can be a member of an organization.
-Unlike the Organization ontology, an organization may have only one classification in this data standard; implementations must choose a unique classification scheme.
+According to the Organization ontology, multiple people can hold a post, and either a person or an organization can hold a post; in this data specification, only a single *person* can hold a post.
+According to the Organization ontology, either a person or an organization can be a member of an organization; in this data specification, only a person can be a member of an organization.
+Unlike the Organization ontology, an organization may have only one classification in this data specification; implementations must choose a unique classification scheme.

-The data standard is a [profile of the W3C organization ontology](http://www.w3.org/TR/vocab-org/#conformance).
+The data specification is a [profile of the W3C organization ontology](http://www.w3.org/TR/vocab-org/#conformance).

 **TODO: OWL file describing the restrictions**

 <h1 id="classes-and-properties">4.
 Classes and properties</h1>

-Given that the [standards reused](#standard-reuse) are defined in RDF, the data standard's classes and properties will map to RDF terms.
+Given that the [standards reused](#standard-reuse) are defined in RDF, the data specification's classes and properties will map to RDF terms.
 Serialization is not limited to RDF; JSON and MongoDB schema are defined in [the next section](#serialization).

 Although [`foaf:nick`](http://xmlns.com/foaf/spec/#term_nick) can represent alternate names, it usually represents abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames. vCard 4.0 can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
 The Person Core Vocabulary uses `dcterms:alternative`.
 No standard has a property for former names, however.
-This data standard may therefore propose a new term for both alternate and former names.
+This data specification may therefore propose a new term for both alternate and former names.
 The RDF definition is not yet available, however.

 In RDF, the permanent, unique identifier is the resource's URL.